mitja/kubernetes-the-hard-way-openstack/README.md

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!

+This is a fork of [Kelsey Hightower's Tutorial](https://github.com/kelseyhightower/kubernetes-the-hard-way) adapted to OpenStack.

 ## Target Audience

 The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.